-- Make your own simple syrup instead of buying it – 1 cup white sugar to 1 cup water, boil for 5 minutes
+- Make your own simple syrup instead of buying it – 1 cup white sugar to 1 cup water, boil for 5 minutes, let cool

 - Always use freshly squeezed lime

-Do I have to use both White and Gold rum?
+Do I have to use both White and Gold rums?

-No, but I find it enhances the taste of the mojito cocktail recipe.
-If you only use one type of rum, make sure it is NOT spiced rum
+No, but I find it enhances the mojito’s taste.
+If you only use one type of rum, make sure it is NOT spiced rum.

-Will Rose’s Lime juice work in this mojito cocktail?
+Will bottled lime juice work in this mojito cocktail?

 No. The end.

 What about the Sweet and Sour, is it equal parts?

 Yes, this is one of the few cocktail recipes where I use equal parts sweet and sour.
 I’ve tried it with one part sweet to two parts sour but it doesn’t work.
 You know how much I like to reduce sugar, but the final drink is just not balanced.